Voice and Swallowing Center Menu

 At the Voice & Swallowing Center, our goal is to help patients regain control of their vocal, swallowing and breathing abilities.
 Our physicians employ leading therapies for effective diagnosis and treatment, many of which can be administered at our center on an outpatient basis.

-For some patients, we may recommend surgical treatment at University Hospitals Case Medical Center or University Hospitals Rainbow Babies & Children’s Hospital.
+For some patients, we may recommend surgical treatment at University Hospitals Cleveland Medical Center or University Hospitals Rainbow Babies & Children’s Hospital.
 The center works closely with University Hospitals physicians involved in surgical otolaryngology, neurology and plastic surgery, GI and general surgery to provide coordinated care.

 or use our Online Request Form